 - Federal law requires that firearms shipped across state lines be received by a licensed dealer (FFL).
 A private individual cannot receive a firearm in interstate commerce (with few exceptions).
 That same individual is however, able to ship a firearm, but they must ship to an FFL, usually with prior clearance.
 All transfers must take place at our location or sanctioned event (gun show).

-- In order for us to receive a firearm, the sender must include their name and current address with the shipment (our policy).
+- In order for us to receive a firearm, private senders must include their name and current address with the shipment (our policy).
 Dealers must include their FFL copy.

 - Handguns may only be shipped via FedEx or UPS from private individuals.
 Handguns may be shipped via USPS by licensed dealers (FFL) ONLY.